 Melanoma is the most serious form of skin cancer, responsible for the majority of all skin cancer deaths.
-More than 70,000 new melanomas will be diagnosed this year.
+Close to 100,000 new melanomas will be diagnosed this year.

 Fortunately, these cancers are usually curable if detected early.
-Patients diagnosed in the earliest stage of melanoma have a 90-plus percent survival rate at five years, while those diagnosed at the most advanced stage have a 20 to 30 percent survival rate.
+According to Dr. Beasley, patients diagnosed in the earliest stage of melanoma have over a 90% survival rate at five years, while those diagnosed at the most advanced stage have a 20 to 30% survival rate.

 Early detection is not always easy.
 Of all the moles in the United States, only one in 20,000 to 200,000 is a melanoma, so searching for an early-stage melanoma is a lot like looking for a needle in a haystack.